0x1eef/trip.rb/README.md

 #### A concurrent tracer

-In the context of Trip - a concurrent tracer can be explained as a tracer that spawns a new Fiber to run, and trace a block of Ruby code.
+In the context of Trip, a concurrent tracer can be explained as a tracer that spawns a new Fiber to run, and trace a block of Ruby code.
 Trip then pauses the new Fiber when a condition is met, and yields control back to the root Fiber.

 The root Fiber can then resume the tracer, and repeat this process until the new Fiber exits.
-While the new Fiber is paused, the root Fiber can examine event information - and evaluate code in the [Binding (context)](https://rubydoc.info/stdlib/core/Binding) of where an event occurred.
+While the new Fiber is paused, the root Fiber can examine event information.
+And evaluate code in the [Binding (context)](https://rubydoc.info/stdlib/core/Binding) of where an event occurred.
 The following example hopes to paint a clearer picture of what that means in practice: